Services provided by the Clark County Clerk

 Every person wishing to become a Notary Public must file his or her bond, together with the oath, with the County Clerk of the county in which the applicant resides.
 The County Clerk immediately certifies to the secretary of state that the required bond and oath have been filed and recorded.
 Applicants may also be sworn in by the County Clerk or one of her deputies.

 The Clark County Clerk operates as a Passport Acceptance Agency for the U. S. Department of State.
-Passport applications and renewals are processed by the Clerk’s Office from 8 a.m. to 4 p.m., Monday through Friday.
+Passport applications are processed in the Marriage Bureau from 8 a.m. to 9 p.m., seven days a week.